Advice > Product management

 1. Ask clarification questions

-Here are some clarification questions that immediately come to mind for this estimation question:
+Here are some clarification questions that immediately come to mind for this guesstimate question:

 • Do we want to calculate all of YouTube's revenues?
-Or just advertising which is likely to be the main source?
+Or just from advertising, which is likely to be the main source?

 • Does YouTube charge advertisers per 1,000 views or per click?
 Are we interested in YouTube's revenues globally or just the US?

-Let's assume here that we want to calculate the advertising revenues ($) made by YouTube in the US only.
+Let's assume here that we want to calculate the advertising revenues ($) made by YouTube videos (ie. not music) in the US only.
 And let's also assume that YouTube mainly charges advertisers per 1,000 views for simplicity.

 2. Map out your calculations